henryjameslau/henryjameslau.github.io/_posts/2021-04-09-Alternatives-to-plotting-lots-of-data.md

 ---
-title:Alternatives to plotting lots of data on a page layout:post
+title: Alternatives to plotting lots of data on a page
+layout: post
 ---

 Imagine you've got some data with a lot of series and data points over time.
 You've tried a line chart but there is just too much data.
 You want it to look good but what are your options for visualising it?

-###Option 1: Just plot the series that matter
+### Option 1: Just plot the series that matter

 It's more work but just reducing the number of series you plot leave you with just the most important data and a cleaner chart.
 This is easier to understand what's going on at a glance.
 The hard part comes in choosing which series to plot.